-This is the second post of the NLP Text classification series.
-To give you a recap, recently I started up with an NLP text classification competition on Kaggle called Quora Question insincerity challenge.
-And I thought to share the knowledge via a series of blog posts on text classification.
-The first post talked about the various preprocessing techniques that work with Deep learning models and increasing embeddings coverage.
-In this post, I will try to take you through some basic conventional models like TFIDF, Count Vectorizer, Hashing etc.
+This post is the fourth post of the NLP Text classification series.
+To give you a recap, I started up with an NLP text classification competition on Kaggle called Quora Question insincerity challenge.
+So I thought to share the knowledge via a series of blog posts on text classification.
+The first post talked about the different preprocessing techniques that work with Deep learning models and increasing embeddings coverage.